What To Look For To Get The Best Olive Oil

 Not all olive oil is the same.
-There are different grades of olive oil according to its level of acidity, or level of free oleic acid.
+There are different grades of olive oil according to its level of acidity, or level of free oleic acid that will determine which is the best olive oil.
 The amount of free oleic acid in olive oil indicates the extent to which fat has broken down into fatty acids.

 Olive oil also falls into two distinct categories: refined and unrefined.
-While unrefined oils are pure and untreated, refined oil is treated to remove flaws from the oil to make it more sellable.
+The best olive oil is unrefined, pure and untreated.
+Refined oil is treated to remove naturally occurring nutrients from the oil.

 In summary there are five different types of olive oil:

 1/ The Best Quality : Extra Virgin Olive Oil

 To be the best olive oil, the definition of extra virgin olive oil is very precise regards production methods, taste and chemical composition.
 To be certified as extra virgin, an olive oil must:

 - Come from a single source, it is not mixed / blended with other olive oils, even if they are of extra virgin quality

 - Come from the first pressing of fresh, young olives, normally within 24 hours of harvesting